HSSBoston/music-theory-mentor/README.md

 ## Publications

-- Hanna Suzuki, "The Music Theory Mentor," In Where Art and Technology Resonate: Creative Stories from InnovArt 2026, Binnovative Innovation Book Series, ISBN: 9798-2433-7429-3, April 2026. to appear.
+- Hanna Suzuki, "The Music Theory Mentor," In *Where Art and Technology Resonate: Creative Stories from InnovArt 2026*, Binnovative Innovation Book Series, ISBN: 9798-2433-7429-3, April 2026. to appear.